 The Steinbach Law Firm can prepare a Trust for you.
 Our fee is $500 per trust to set up the trust.

 Additional documents may be needed if you want to transfer real estate to the trust.

-A revocable trust, is also known as a living trust or an inter vivos trust, which if plainly put, is a trust that can be changed at anytime. which makes this type of trust extremely flexible.
+A revocable trust, is also known as a living trust or an inter vivos trust which, if plainly put, is a trust that can be changed at anytime.
+This type of trust is extremely flexible.

-This means if there are any second thoughts about any provisions in the trust then those provisions can later be modified or revoked.
+If there are second thoughts about any provisions in the trust, those provisions may later be modified or revoked.

 A Revocable Trust is an entity set up by a written document that is used to own property, including cash.
 In other words, to protect your assets.

 The down side of a revocable trust: